beroukhim-lab/RtangentXY/README.md

 devtools::install()
 ```

-You can then test if the package and dependencies were properly installed by running the following command in an R environment, within the `/RtangentXY` directory:
+You can then test if the package and dependencies were properly installed by running the following command in an R environment, within the same `/RtangentXY` directory:

 ```r
 devtools::test()